 What We Know We Don't Know: Introduction to Empirical Software Engineering

-When we want to know things for certain, we look at the evidence.
 Empirical Software Engineering is the study of what actually works in programming.
 Instead of trusting our instincts we collect data, run studies, and peer-review our results.
-This talk is all about how we empirically find the facts in software, some of the challenges we face, and how critically evaluate software claims for yourself.
+This talk is all about how we empirically find the facts in software and some of the challenges we face, with a particular focus on software defects and productivity.

 Academic level: Beginner for academics.
 Intermediate for industry.